RaymondWang987/VDW_Dataset_Toolkits/README.md

   ```
   bash demo.sh
   ```
   The `demo.sh` contains the generation process of all demo sequences.
 With sequence `000001` as an example, the data processing pipeline is presented as follows.
-For our `./gmflow-main/`, `./sky/Mask2Former`, and `./sky/SegFormer-master/` folders, we conduct modifications based on their official repos to leverage their models in generating the VDW dataset.
+For our `./gmflow-main/`, `./sky/Mask2Former`, and `./sky/SegFormer-master/` folders, we conduct modifications based on their official repos to leverage their models in generating VDW.
 The disparity of final voted sky regions are set to zero.
   ```
   # Pre-processing
   conda deactivate